 Co-operation between ECA and AFCAC was established since AFCAC was set up in 1969.
 Both Commission normally attend the Conferences of each other.
-AFCAC accepted invitations from ECA to attend the Conference of West African Ministers of Transport.
-African Ministers of Transport.
-These conferences were being convened for the purpose of establishing in each subregion a permanent body for multinational economic co-operation in the transportation field responsible for co-ordination, planning, and policy and investment in this field.
-This permanent body was to be composed of Ministers designated by Member States, technical groups, including a specific sub-committee for each means of transportation.
+AFCAC accepted invitations from ECA to attend the Conference of West African Ministers of Transport145 and the Conference of Central African Ministers of Transport.146 These conferences were being convened for the purpose of establishing in each subregion a permanent body for multinational economic co-operation in the transportation field responsible for co-ordination, planning, and policy and investment in this field.
+This permanent body was to be composed of Ministers designated by Member States, technical groups, including a specific sub-committee for each means of transportation.147

-145. Abidjan, June 1-7, 1975.
+- 145. Abidjan, June 1-7, 1975.

-146. Kinshasa, September 1976.
+- 146. Kinshasa, September 1976.

-147. AFCAC/5, Report, p.
+- 147. AFCAC/5, Report, p.
 108.